-Which moving truck rental company is the best?
+Which moving truck companies are the best?
 We sort it all out for you.

 How to Choose a Moving Truck Rental Company

 When it comes to moving truck rentals, consider your options before you choose a company.
 Each one offers different options for their rental trucks, different pricing structures, and even varying levels of customer service based on our research.

 Here are some factors to consider.

 Size matters when you choose your rental truck.
-You might think bigger is better, but that’s not the case at all.
+You might think a large moving truck is better, but that’s not always the case.